 The properties of environment variables could be unknown to DevOps teams when designing their applications and when a commonly used practice is reused (that is, app developers’ habitual usage of using environment variables for storing secrets).
 For this reason, developers should be aware of these properties and their programming’s implications when designing their products.
 The best case in this scenario: avoiding usage of environment variables for secrets storage.

 Cloud secrets in environment variables

 When a developer needs to run their command-line interface (CLI) tools, or even extensions for developing on platforms such as Visual Studio Code, they perform an initial configuration process.
-A password or key is requested to grant access to CSP services, and the authorisation tokens can be saved in two ways for the validation: via a local file containing the tokens, most of the time in plain text, or via environment variables.
+A password or key is requested to grant access to CSP services, and the authorization tokens can be saved in two ways for the validation: via a local file containing the tokens, most of the time in plain text, or via environment variables.

 When our team started researching serverless services, we noticed that the same environment variables on a developer’s machine could be found inside the serverless runtime environment.
-The secrets found in the environment could be abused in different contexts, as we explored and reported in 2019 if an attacker manages to download the CSP’s official CLI tool inside the serverless environment, it inherits the authorisation and privileges given to the service through the secrets.
+The secrets found in the environment could be abused in different contexts, as we explored and reported in 2019; if an attacker manages to download the CSP’s official CLI tool inside the serverless environment, it inherits the authorization and privileges given to the service through the secrets.